freeCodeCamp/freeCodeCamp/docs/language-lead-handbook.md

 Ghost allows you to set contributors with different levels of authorizations.

 Most of your invites will be for the "Contributor" level.
 This level allows the user to create drafts.
+Select this role when inviting a new translator.

 The "Author" level allows the user to create Drafts and publish them.

 The "Editor" level allows the user to access all Drafts and publish them.
+Select this role when inviting a new proofreader.

 The "Administrator" level is reserved for freeCodeCamp staff and Language Leads.